Disentangling the structure of ecological bipartite networks from observation processes: Simulations

 As $M$ is an LBM, we can know its theoretical average connectivity which is given by $\alpha^\top \pi \beta$.
 In practice, the value of the connectivity fluctuate slightly around the average.
 In \cref{fig11} the average connectivity of $M$ is represented with a solid line while the dotted lines delimit the 0.05-quantile and 0.95-quantile of the different connectivity measured on $M$.
-We can see that \monmodele{} is much better to recover the connectivity compared to using Chao estimator in this case.
+We can see that \monmodele{} is much better to recover the connectivity compared to using both Chao estimators in this case.
 This is due to the fact that the size of the observed matrix $V$ does not increase as much with $G$ as the size of the sampling.
-Consequently, the Chao estimator quickly converges to $1$ with increasing $G$, and does not correct adequately the connectivity.
+Consequently, the Chao estimators quickly converge to $1$ with increasing $G$, and does not correct adequately the connectivity.
+In this simulation setting, the DCSBM corrects adequatly the connectivity only for values of $G$ higher than 400.